varunkumardev/amitmerchant1990.github.io/_posts/2018-10-30-array-destructuring-in-php.md

 ## Wrapping up

-Although, we have 'list()' already, utilizing the shorthand array syntax for destructuring is just more cleaner and makes more sense.
+Although, we have 'list()' already, utilizing the shorthand array syntax for destructuring is just more cleaner way and makes more sense.